Availabilty Savannah Kittens

-Well-bred Savannahs that meet the breed standard are not cheap.
-Make sure that if you want to purchase a Savannah kitten, it complies with the RACE STANDARD, as described in the breed description of TICA.
+Well-bred Savannahs that meet the BREED STANDARD are not cheap.
+If you want to purchase a Savannah kitten, make sure it meets the BREED STANDARD, as described in the TICA breed description.
 Recognized colors are Black (Brown) Tabby Spotted, Black Smoke and Black.
-We breed according to the RACE STANDARD of TICA.
+We are breeding according to the BREED STANDARD of TICA.

-There are many Savannahs for sale with unauthorized colors or they are not pure!
-Unrecognized colors are: Snow, Blue or something similar!
+There are many Savannahs for sale that are not allowed colors or are not purebred!
+Unrecognized colors are: Snow, Blue or similar!
 Avoid regretting your purchase!
-Cheap Savannahs do not exist, in most cases you buy a cat in the bag.
+Cheap Savannahs do not exist, in most cases you are buying a pig in a poke.

-Our kittens leave us with an European passport, chipped, fully vaccinated, dewormed, pedigree (or pedigree certificate) and certificate of ownership.
+Our kittens leave us with a European passport, chipped, fully vaccinated, dewormed, pedigree (or pedigree certificate) and certificate of ownership.

-We are affiliated with the American cat club TICA and breed according to their standard.
+We are affiliated with the American cat association TICA and breed according to their standard.

 If it turns out that you are interested in one of our Savannah kittens, you can reserve a kitten with us.
 A deposit must be paid at the time of booking.
-The deposit can be paid at the first viewing of the kitten.
+The deposit can be paid on the first viewing of the kitten.
 It is possible to schedule a viewing from the moment the kittens are 5 to 6 weeks old.
 You can make a reservation and possibly be placed on a waiting list by e-mailing us or contacting us by phone.

-The Savannah Kittens came to us from a pure Savannah – Savannah combination.
-This means that the Savannah Kittens have all the character traits of a Savannah cat!
-Savannah Kittens, with a lot of mishmash (often private individuals), have these properties less or hardly, and they also have a higher risk of hereditary diseases, which Savannah does not have.
+A Savannah Kitten came to us from a Savannah – Savannah combination.
+This means that one of our kittens has all the character traits of a Savannah cat!
+A kitten that contains a lot of mishmash has these qualities less or hardly at all.
+The kitten also has a higher chance of hereditary diseases, which the Savannah itself does not have.

-When finding a Savannah Kitten, it is also good to pay attention to whether the father or the mother of the kitten is not used.
-In most cases, it is bread breeders who do this.
-The more offspring there are, the less attractive the pedigree is, the cheaper the kittens are offered.
+When finding a Savannah Kitten, it is also good to pay attention to whether the father or mother of the kitten has not been used too many.
+In most cases it is breeders who do this.
+The more offspring there are, the less attractive the pedigree, the cheaper the kittens are offered.
 There is a big difference between multiplying the breed and adding something to the breed.